MaxOffice/VBA-PowerPoint/CONTRIBUTING.md

 ### APIs

 An _api_ is a feature provided by a package, which can be invoked from VBA code.
 APIs are implemented in VBA as `Public Function` or `Public Sub` routines, with at least one parameter.

+### Custom UI

+_Custom UI_ is ribbon tabs, buttons etc. added via XML files added to Office documents.
+Custom UI is implemented using a file called `customUI14.xml` in a subdirectory called `CustomUI` under each package directory.
+If the custom UI includes buttons with cutom images, the image files also must be stored in the `CustomUI` subdirectory.
+The images must be stored in .png format.

+### UIActions

+An _UIAction_ is a feature invoked by the click of a button on the ribbon.
+UIActions are implemented in VBA as `Public Sub` routines with a single parameter of type `IRibbonControl`.

 ### "should" and "must"